wfriesen/williamfriesen.com/_posts/2016-07-24-politics-of-age.md

     p.op;
 ```

 This is the point where I had a strange feeling.
 I actually missed Oracle.
 With no support for analytic functions in SQLite, this query required some strange joins and grouping in the `current_and_future_leaders` and `successions` views.
-Using Oracle's `LAG` or `LEAD` functions would have been much nicer, but being able to run this query in a browser is a worthwhile trade.
+Using Oracle's `LAG` or `LEAD` functions would have been much nicer, but being able to run this query wherever SQLite is supported is a worthwhile trade.

 Now, let's run some simple queries and see what we can see.